Arrival Kathmandu & transfer to the Hotel

 From kothe trail follow the river up ward all the way to Thagnak.
 In this day you can have great view of Mera, Mera la Glacier and other mountain as well.
 Thagnak is a small Sherpa Village, stay overnight in Thagnak.

 This is an up hill trail.
 You can have view to Mera peak, Kusum Kangaru and many more.
 On this day the trail goes up for 2 hrs then nice walk till the place call dig kharka then again steep ascend to khare for about 2 hrs.
 Enjoy the alpine zone walk and stay overnight in Khare.

-Rest day at Khare for acclimatization (4900m), Overnight at Lodge.
+Rest day at Khare for acclimatization.
+Overnight in Lodge.

-Trek to Mera la and vernight at camping.
+Trek to Mera base camp and overnight at camping.

 Trek to Mera High Camp (5780M), overnight camping.

-Summit to Mera Peak (6654m) and back to Khare, Overnight at Lodge/camp.
+Summit to Mera Peak (6467m) and walk back to Khare, Overnight at Lodge.

 Trek to Lukla, overnight in Lodge .

 Drive to International Airport and Departure to Home.

 -Long underwear (Lightweight or mid weight tops and bottoms made of synthetic material)